opensearch-project/documentation-website/_observing-your-data/ad/index.md

 ## Step 1: Define a detector

 A _detector_ is an individual anomaly detection task.
-You can define multiple detectors.
-All the detectors can run simultaneously, with each analyzing data from different sources.
+You can define multiple detectors, and all detectors can run simultaneously, with each analyzing data from different sources.

 1. Choose **Create detector**.
 1. Add the detector details.